isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1f-approval-to-share-premises.md

 **Where an Update is Required**

-The approval of the Director of Legal Services is not required if the entities below wish to share, occupy or use premises jointly.
+<p style="text-align: justify">The approval of the Director of Legal Services is not required if the entities below wish to share, occupy or use premises jointly.

-However, each law practice should still submit an application via [LSRA e-Services](https://www.mlaw.gov.sg/eservices/lsra/lsra-home/) to [update](/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/) the “Sharing of Premises” section in its licence record.
-If Entity 1 is applying to set up a new law practice, it should complete the same section in the online application to the LSRA for a [law practice licence](/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/apply-for-a-licence-or-registration-for-a-new-law-practice-entity/).
+<p style="text-align: justify">However, each law practice should still submit an application via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/">LSRA e-Services</a> to <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/">update</a> the “Sharing of Premises” section in its licence record.
+If Entity 1 is applying to set up a new law practice, it should complete the same section in the online application to the LSRA for a <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/apply-for-a-licence-or-registration-for-a-new-law-practice-entity/">law practice licence</a>.

 <table>
   <tr>